Metro-Engine/Metro-Engine.github.io/_posts/2021-05-13-Normal_Mapping_and_Parallax_Mapping.md

 ## Parallax Mapping

-(Simulating the geometry based on the height map)
 As previously mentioned, normal mapping was a technique that added extra realism to a flat surface, using the **lighting** system we gave the illusion that there is depth.
 This does not only stop there, we have another technique called "**Parallax Mapping**" and it is the next step after doing normal mapping, it is specifically related to the **displacement mapping** family and it is also used to give an illusion or effect that there is a given displacement in a flat surface through **height maps**.

  Usually you would utilize a plane with `1000` vertices and use a height map to tesselate and displace each one of the vertex to add that extra depth and make a geometry even more realistic regardless of the lighting.